 Secondly, the department hosts the Joliet Region High School Arts Competition and Exhibition.
-Each year, the top art students in the area present their work in the MPAC Gallery.
+Each year, the top art students in the area present their work in the university’s City Center Gallery.
 Cash awards and scholarships are awarded to students interested in studying in the Art & Design Department at USF.

-Thirdly, the department is working with the Joliet Diocese to organize a K-8th grade art experience.
-Students will interact, study, and work with students and the faculty during February 2014 in a joint effort to introduce area students to the visual arts.
+Thirdly, the department has worke with the Joliet Diocese to organize a K-8th grade art experience.
+Students interacted, studied, and worked with students and the faculty during the autumn of 2014 in a joint effort to introduce area students to the visual arts.

 Finally, students studying in Art & Design have taught courses at Our Lady of Angels Community Center, produced graphic design projects for various area businesses (e.g., Lifestyles Magazine) and non-for-profit agencies (e.g., Joliet/Will County Project Pride), and hosted area art events for a wide range of local entities.